microlinkhq/browserless/README.md

 })
 ```

-Every browser context is isolated.
-They won't share cookies/cache with other browser contexts.
-They also can contain specific options.
+Each browser context is isolated, thus cookies/cache stay within its corresponding browser contexts just like with browser tabs.
+Each context can also have different options during its creation.

 #### options

-Any [browser.createBrowserContext#options](https://pptr.dev/next/api/puppeteer.browsercontextoptions) can be passed.
+All of Puppeteer's [browser.createBrowserContext#options](https://pptr.dev/next/api/puppeteer.browsercontextoptions) are supported.

-Additionally, you can setup:
+Browserless also provides additional browser Context options:

 ##### retry